yuwei822/mt-exercise-02/README.md

     ./scripts/generate.sh

 ## Language Modeling with Pride and Prejudice (Exercise 2)

-This repository contains my modified version of the language modeling exercise for Machine Translation (FS 2024, University of Zurich).
+This repository contains my modified version of the language modeling exercise for Machine Translation.

-### ✅ Dataset
+###  Dataset
 - Used *Pride and Prejudice* by Jane Austen, downloaded from [Project Gutenberg](https://www.gutenberg.org/ebooks/1342).
 - Preprocessed using scripts provided (`preprocess_raw.py` and `preprocess.py`).